MrChromebox/website/docs/fwscript.md

 *   **Set Boot Options (GBB Flags)**

-    This script function allows one to change the timeout for the Developer Mode boot screen (2s or 30s) and the default boot target (ChromeOS or Legacy Boot Mode).
-Setting the boot target to Legacy Boot removes the requirement of pressing `[CTRL+L]` at boot; instead, you must press `[CTRL+D]` to boot ChromeOS.
-This function is just a wrapper around the `gbb_utility` application built into ChromeOS that will read the GBB region from the stock firmware, set the GBB flags based on user input, and write it back to flash.
-For all options except 'Factory Default,' the GBB flags will also be set to force-enable legacy booting (GBB_FLAG_FORCE_DEV_BOOT_LEGACY), which overrides the crosssytem `dev_boot_legacy` flag, and to force-enable Developer Mode (GBB_FLAG_FORCE_DEV_SWITCH_ON), which prevents exiting Developer Mode via the spacebar (either accidentally or intentionally).
+    This script function allows you to customize the Developer Mode boot screen behavior, including the timeout and default boot target.
+This is a wrapper around the `gbb_utility` application that reads the GBB (Google Binary Block) region from the stock firmware, sets the flags based on your selection, and writes it back to flash.

-    Regardless of which default boot mode is selected, one can always override the default via keystroke: `[CTRL+D]` for ChromeOS Developer Mode, or `[CTRL+L]` for Legacy Boot Mode.
+    **Available Options:**

+    The script presents six boot option configurations:

+    1. **Short boot delay (1s) + Legacy Boot/AltFw default**
+       * Developer Mode screen shows for only 1 second
+       * Automatically boots to Legacy Boot Mode (RW_LEGACY firmware)
+       * Press `[CTRL+D]` to override and boot ChromeOS
+       * Ideal for users who primarily use Legacy Boot Mode

+    2. **Long boot delay (30s) + Legacy Boot/AltFw default**
+       * Developer Mode screen shows for 30 seconds
+       * Automatically boots to Legacy Boot Mode (RW_LEGACY firmware)
+       * Press `[CTRL+D]` to override and boot ChromeOS
+       * Useful if you need time to interrupt the boot process

+    3. **Short boot delay (1s) + ChromeOS default**
+       * Developer Mode screen shows for only 1 second
+       * Automatically boots to ChromeOS (standard behavior, but faster)
+       * Press `[CTRL+L]` to override and boot Legacy Boot Mode
+       * Good for ChromeOS users who want a quick boot

+    4. **Long boot delay (30s) + ChromeOS default**
+       * Developer Mode screen shows for 30 seconds (factory default timing)
+       * Automatically boots to ChromeOS
+       * Press `[CTRL+L]` to override and boot Legacy Boot Mode
+       * Standard configuration with more time to select boot mode

+    5. **Reset to factory default**
+       * Restores all GBB flags to factory defaults (0x0)
+       * 30-second timeout, ChromeOS default boot
+       * Required before exiting Developer Mode
+       * Removes all custom boot options

+    6. **Cancel/exit**
+       * Returns to main menu without making changes

+    **Automatic Flag Settings:**

+    For all options except "Factory Default," the script automatically sets additional flags:

+    * `GBB_FLAG_FORCE_DEV_BOOT_LEGACY` (0x400): Forces Legacy Boot Mode to be available, overriding the crossystem `dev_boot_legacy` flag
+    * `GBB_FLAG_FORCE_DEV_SWITCH_ON` (0x8): Prevents accidentally exiting Developer Mode via spacebar, protecting your configuration and data

+    **Visual Indicator:**

-    **Note:** Whenever the GBB Flags are set to anything besides the Factory Default, their current value will be displayed in a small black box in the upper-left corner of the Developer Mode boot screen, along with other some other firmware/OS-related info.
-This is normal and no cause for alarm, though you'll need to re-run the script and reset them to the Factory Default before exiting Developer Mode (should you want to do so).
+    When GBB Flags are set to anything besides Factory Default, a small black box appears in the upper-left corner of the Developer Mode boot screen showing the current flag value and other firmware/OS info.
+This is normal and expected behavior.

+    **Important Notes:**

+    * You can always override the default boot target with keystrokes: `[CTRL+D]` for ChromeOS, `[CTRL+L]` for Legacy Boot Mode
-    After setting the Boot Options / GBB flags, the boot timeout and default OS will be whatever you selected, and can be changed at any time by re-running this script function.
+    * Boot options can be changed at any time by re-running this function
+    * You must reset flags to Factory Default (option 5) before you can exit Developer Mode
+    * This function only works with stock ChromeOS firmware or stock + RW_LEGACY firmware

     **Supported Devices:** `All ChromeOS devices running stock (or stock + RW_LEGACY) firmware`